-Echocardiography is indicated when there is a systolic murmur that is grade 3/6 or greater, a single S2, or symptoms that might be due to AS.
+Echocardiography is indicated when there is a systolic murmur that is grade 3/6 or greater, a single S_2 , or symptoms that might be due to AS.
 The 2-dimensional (2D) echocardiogram is valuable for evaluation of valve anatomy and function and determining the LV response to pressure overload.
 In nearly all patients, the severity of the stenotic lesion can be defined with Doppler echocardiographic measurements of maximum jet velocity, mean transvalvular pressure gradient, and continuity equation valve area, as discussed in the "ACC/AHA/ASE 2003 Guidelines for the Clinical Application of Echocardiography" (2).
 Doppler evaluation of AS severity requires attention to technical details, with the most common error being underestimation of disease severity due to a nonparallel intercept angle between the ultrasound beam and highvelocity jet through the narrowed valve.
+When measurement activity.
+Exercise testing in asymptomatic patients should be performed only under the supervision of an experienced physician with close monitoring of blood pressure and the ECG.

-When measurement of LV outflow tract diameter is problematic, the ratio of outflow tract velocity to aortic jet velocity can be substituted for valve area, because this ratio is, in effect, indexed for body size.
+of LV outflow tract diameter is problematic, the ratio of outflow tract velocity to aortic jet velocity can be substituted for valve area, because this ratio is, in effect, indexed for body size.
 A ratio of 0.9 to 1.0 is normal, with a ratio less than 0.25 indicating severe stenosis.
 Echocardiography is also used to assess LV size and function, degree of hypertrophy, and presence of other associated valvular disease.